JanDeDobbeleer/oh-my-posh/docs/docs/share-theme.md

 :::

-The oh-my-posh executable has the `config export image` command to export your current theme configuration to the current directory.
+The oh-my-posh executable has the `config export image` command to export your current theme configuration to an image file (.png).

 ```powershell
 oh-my-posh config export image --cursor-padding 50
 ```

-There are a couple of additional switches you can use to tweak the image rendering:
+There are a couple of additional flags you can use to tweak the image rendering:

 - `--cursor-padding`: spaces to add after the cursor indication (`_`)
 - `--rprompt-offset`: spaces to add **before** a block that's right aligned